 The Dinagyang Festival is an annual festival which is held on the fourth Sunday of January.
-By 2014, this festival shall be held as usual on January 26 (Sunday).
+By 2015, this festival shall be held on January 25 which is Sunday.

 What is Dinagyang Festival?